Johnkayode/hooks.io/README.md

 - [ ] Automatic event retries.
 - [ ] Idempotency support.

+## Documentation
+### Source
+Sources send webhook events ingested to into the service.
+For example, Paystack, a payment gateway can be the source for your payments and orders services in your e-commerce project.

+### Endpoint
+An endpoint is a valid HTTP URL that can receive webhook events forwarded by Hooks.io.
+An endpoint should be subscribed to a source to receive events from the source.

+### Subscription
+Subscriptions are conduits through which events are routed from a source to an endpoint.

+### Event
+Event is a basically any webhook event from a source.

+### Event Delivery
+An event delivery is the combination of an endpoint and an event.
+An event can generate multiple event deliveries depending on the subscriptions.

 ## Running the project.
 ### Build the Docker image